yjose/gatsby-theme-doc/README.md

-# Gatsby Theme Docs
+# Gatsby Theme Doc

 This repo is a yarn workspace.

-Live Demo: https://gatsby-theme-docs.netlify.com or with the live reactjs-popup website https://react-popup.elazizi.com/
+Live Demo: https://gatsby-theme-doc.netlify.com or with the live reactjs-popup website https://react-popup.elazizi.com/

 ### Features: